D-T-Design/timeless-knight/README.md

 ## Monsters
 Monsters in this game are tough!
 The Timeless Knight will never reach wave 50 without upgrading gear and the help of skills, as the monsters are more powerful in each wave.
 Monsters come in a small variety:
-- Minions: Does constant DPS to the Knight, relatively easy to kill, provides a small amount of gold on death
+- **Minions**: Does constant DPS to the Knight, relatively easy to kill, provides a small amount of gold on death
-- Elites: Does high DPS to the Knight, difficult to kill, provides a large amount of gold on death.
+- **Elites**: Does high DPS to the Knight, difficult to kill, provides a large amount of gold on death.
-- Boss: Timeless Blade wielder, does extra damage to the Knight, extremely difficult to kill, provides Timeless Blade buff and reset
+- **Boss**: Timeless Blade wielder, does extra damage to the Knight, extremely difficult to kill, provides Timeless Blade buff and reset

 ## Timeless Blade
 Obtaining the Timeless Blade resets your game and allows you to choose a bonus to restart with.